-This popular potato salad is as delicious as it is colorful.
-Perfectly tender small potatoes with a creamy dressing made with yellow pepper paste and queso fresco.
-It's served with eggs and black olives.
+This popular potato salad (papas a la Huancaina) is as delicious as it is colorful (similar to the no mayo potato salad).
+Perfectly tender potatoes are combined with a creamy dressing made with spicy yellow pepper paste and queso fresco.
+It's served with hard-boiled eggs and black olives.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

-Isn't it time you added a new and different potato salad to your summer repertoire?
-Yeah, I thought so too.
+If you think it's time you added a new and different potato salad to your repertoire, this is a fantastic and unique recipe.

 Origin